House Cladding – Everything You Need to Know About Timber Cladding Your House

 Private Home, Bristol

 We highly recommend that you visit timber clad houses to get an understanding of the different possibilities.
 You need to select a solution and effect that fit your home, so as well as looking through our case studies, try to visit and view a range of timber clad properties.
 Evaluate what you do and don’t like so that you can clearly explain to your cladding supplier just how you envisage your project to be completed.

 House Cladding Cost

+The cost of cladding a house will vary on a multitude of factors.
 For the best and most accurate house cladding prices, it’s advised that you get a quote from our experienced cladding specialists.
 No two projects are the same, and the cost will vary depending on the specie you intend to use, the size of your property and so on.

 Our experts will take into consideration all the essential information to ensure you receive a competitive price.
 We have over 40 years of experience in the cladding industry and are committed to delivering projects to the highest standard.

 Get Started with NORclad

 To find out more about applying timber cladding to your house, please don’t hesitate to get in touch with us here at NORclad today.
 We’d be more than happy to provide some of our personal recommendations based on what you’re trying to achieve in design and purpose.

 We believe that timber cladding is the ideal solution for anyone wanting to modernise their home.